geekquest/learn.geekquest.mw/docs/How-to-Integrate-your-web-app-with-the-National-Bank-of-Malawi-Payment-Gateway.md

 The gateway sends the result of the payment in a resultIndicator parameter, which is appended to the return url (interaction.returnUrl) used to return the payer to your shop site.
 We can determine the success of the payment by comparing the resultIndicator parameter to the successIndicator parameter returned in the Create Checkout Session response.

 A match of the successIndicator and the resultIndicator indicates that the payment has been successful.
 Depending on you system use case, you can save the value returned in the successIndicator parameter on your shop system to verify the success or failure of the payment.
-For this task I will use sessions just to demonstrate the point as explained.
+We will use sessions just to demonstrate the point as explained.

 ```php
 $_SESSION["successIndicator"] = $successIndicator;